Developer-Autodesk/design.automation.inventor-utilities/README.md

 ```

 #### NameValueMapHelper class
-This optional class is designed to simplify work with the data inside the NameValueMap.
+This optional class is designed to simplify work with the data inside of the NameValueMap.
 For this example lets consider a NameValueMap that contains these data:
 ```csharp
 map.Value["StringValue"] = "TestString";